Wilson-Chu/rock-paper-scissors/README.md

 # rock-paper-scissors
 This is my version of the Rock-Paper-Scissors project from The Odin Project.
-Practice using Flexbox, manipulating the DOM, event listeners, and CSS responsiveness.
+Practice using Flexbox, manipulating the DOM, event listeners, and CSS responsiveness for smaller windows.

 For future improvement: rework UI for gameplay and restart UI.